top of page

 The Four Ms Of Change Motivation That Sustain Transformation

 One powerful way to support people through disruption is by strengthening what I call the 4Ms of human motivation.
-Across generations in today’s workforce, people consistently seek four things when navigating uncertainty and building efficiencies:
+Across generations in today’s workforce, people consistently seek four things when navigating uncertainty and building efficiencies.

 Meaning